nasa-petal/PeTaL/README.md

 The Periodic Table of Life (PeTaL, pronounced petal) is a design tool aimed at allowing users to seemlesly move from ideas (from nature or other sources) to design.

+PeTaL is comprised of multiple interconnected services.
+This repository is for the ReactJS web front end client.
+There are other repositories for the [API](https:/www.github.com/nasa/petal-api) and [Labeller](https:/www.github.com/nasa/petal-labeller).

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project to a production system.